n0tj/precommit-snyk/README.md

 Install the git hook script using `pre-commit install`.
 Now `git commit` will automatically run `pre-commit`.

+Any update to the .sh file run
+`pre-commit autoupdate     `
+`git add . `

 More information in the original documentation on https://pre-commit.com/.